In the living room of the large, dark house, three people seemed to be standing as far away from each other as they could.

 After a moment’s silence, I asked, “Do you remember anything about the family, from when you lived here before?”

 “Not enough.
 They haven’t — or at least most of them haven’t — lived here in town for a long time.
 That house has been pretty famously empty for years (though, of course, that could have been less than accurate).
 Anyway, my main reason for bringing that up is because, if they weren’t actually here in the area, it means that going to the office of the Claremont Crier and looking through the back issue files might be of limited use.”
-She shook her head and stubbed out her cigarette.
+She shook her head.
 “I wonder if the staff of our distinguished local university, my alma mater, includes anyone who is an expert on the local area.”

 And so it was that our friend Professor Ernst Lebrun drove in from nearby Claremont College so that we could take him out to dinner.